tansonlee/fractals-with-chaos-game/README.md

 # Fractals with Chaos Game

 ### Fractal patterns are created using chaos game
+### Details for all fractals can be found at the bottom.

 Made with JavaScript and visualized with the p5.js library